maggie-mcdonald-41/argumentative-essay-organizer/README.md

 ## 🙋‍♀️ About the Creator

-This project was built by a former special education teacher turned front-end developer.
+This project was built by a special education teacher.
 Designed with middle and high school students in mind—especially those who need scaffolded writing support.

 ---